Ashdude01/mhealthtimes/SETUP.md

 - Check that all environment variables are set correctly
 - Verify Supabase connection and table creation
 - Check browser console for detailed error messages
+- Ensure the articles table has `interview_package` and `payment_status` columns

+### Database Schema Errors
+- If you see "Could not find the 'interview_package' column" error, run the database update SQL commands above
+- Make sure all required columns exist in your Supabase articles table

+### SendGrid API Key Errors
+- Ensure your SendGrid API key starts with "SG."
+- Verify the API key is correct and has proper permissions
+- If email functionality is not critical, the app will continue to work without it

 ### Payment Issues
 - Ensure Stripe keys are correct